-Doctor-Patient Relationship — The doctor owed the patient a duty of care.
+- Doctor-Patient Relationship — The doctor owed the patient a duty of care.

-Negligence — The doctor breached the duty.
+- Negligence — The doctor breached the duty.

-Causation — The patient suffered harm as a result of the doctor’s negligence.
+- Causation — The patient suffered harm as a result of the doctor’s negligence.

-Damages — The injury caused damages.
+- Damages — The injury caused damages.

 Georgia law requires any individual who files a medical malpractice lawsuit to file an expert affidavit.
 The affidavit is a document prepared and signed by a medical expert who is qualified to testify in a medical malpractice case.
-The expert affidavit must demonstrate proof that the medical professional breached their duty of care
+The expert affidavit must demonstrate proof that the medical professional breached their duty of care.

 There are three categories of damages that may be available to a plaintiff in a medical malpractice case in Georgia:

-Non-economic (general) damages, such as physical pain, loss of enjoyment of life, suffering, and other losses that cannot be objectively measured.
+- Non-economic (general) damages, such as physical pain, loss of enjoyment of life, suffering, and other losses that cannot be objectively measured.
 Georgia statute limits the non-economic damages award to $350,000 in a single medical malpractice case.

 If you or someone you love has suffered harm as a result of a medical professional’s negligence, contact us immediately.
-At the Shrable Law Firm, P.C., our medical malpractice attorneys have decades of experience representing patients and their families affected by medical errors in Americus, Georgia.
+At The Shrable Law Firm, P.C., our medical malpractice attorneys have decades of experience representing patients and their families affected by medical errors in Americus, Georgia.